YSEALI Academic Fellows Program

 The Young Southeast Asian Leaders Initiative (YSEALI) is a public diplomacy program designed to advance regional strategic goals, break down barriers that separate the next generation of leaders in Southeast Asia, and link those emerging leaders to the United States.
 To this end, the YSEALI Fellowship will bring exceptional young leaders from Southeast Asian countries to the United States to further develop their professional and leadership skills.
 The Study of the U.S. Branch implements the YSEALI Academic Fellowship aimed at young leaders aged 18-25.
 All programs will conclude in Washington, D.C. to allow for networking with policy makers, government representatives, businesses, and think tanks.

 The YSEALI Academic Fellowships are intensive short-term academic programs whose purpose is to provide groups of young leaders with a deeper understanding of the United States, and a particular theme, while simultaneously enhancing their leadership skills.
-The Fellowship will focus on one of three themes: Civic Engagement, Environmental Issues and Natural Resource Management, and Social Entrepreneurship and Economic Development, and the five-week programs will consist of a balanced series of seminar discussions, readings, group presentations, and lectures.
+The Fellowship will focus on one of three themes: Civic Engagement, Environmental Issues and Natural Resource Management, and Entrepreneurship and Economic Development.
+The five-week programs will consist of a balanced series of seminar discussions, readings, group presentations, and lectures.
 The coursework and classroom activities will be complemented by educational travel, site visits, leadership activities, and volunteer opportunities within the local community.
 The programs will include an academic residency component of approximately four weeks and a domestic study tour of approximately one week.
 During the academic residency, participants will also have the opportunity to engage in educational and cultural activities outside of the classroom.
 After the academic residency, Fellows will partake in an educational study tour to other parts of the United States where they will meet with local, state, private, and nonprofit organizations working in the field.
 The Fellowship will then conclude in Washington, D.C.

 II.
 Program Themes

-YSEALI Academic Fellowship on Civic Engagement
+A. YSEALI Academic Fellowship on Civic Engagement

-YSEALI Academic Fellowship on Environmental Issues and Natural Resource Management
+B. YSEALI Academic Fellowship on Environmental Issues and Natural Resource Management

-Through cooperative agreements to the host universities, the U.S. government will cover all participant costs, including: international travel costs; travel allowances; program administration; domestic travel and ground transportation; book, cultural, mailing and incidental allowances; and housing and subsistence.
+The U.S. government will cover all participant costs, including: international travel costs; travel allowances; program administration; domestic travel and ground transportation; book, cultural, mailing and incidental allowances; and housing and subsistence.

 The YSEALI Academic Fellows are expected to be full-time undergraduate students from college, university, or other institutions of higher learning; or have graduated in the past four years, who demonstrate leadership through academic work, community involvement, extracurricular activities, or their profession.